 Recovering from a crisis

-At our founding in 1975, Control Risks’ sole mission was to help organizations respond to and recover from acute crises.
-Since then we have partnered with our clients to meet the challenges of a wide range of disruptive events – some contained and tactical and some uncontained and enterprise threatening – across more than 150 countries.
-We have seen some of the best organizational responses to issues such as corporate malfeasance, cross-border regulatory infractions, terrorist attacks, kidnaps, expropriation, political interference and cyber compromise.
-Unfortunately, we have also seen organizations make critical and impactful errors.
-Throughout our history, there remains some enduring orthodoxy.
+At our founding in 1975, Control Risks’ sole mission was to help organisations respond to and recover from acute crises.
+Since then, we have partnered with our clients across more than 150 countries to overcome challenges caused by a wide range of disruptive events. some of which can be contained, while others are more disruptive to business operations.
+We have seen some of the best organisational responses to issues, such as corporate malfeasance, cross-border regulatory infractions, terrorist attacks, kidnaps, expropriation, political interference and cyber compromise.
+Conversely, some organisations have made critical errors that have had a lasting impact on their operations and reputation.

-Key points for the further evolution of crisis and incident response are:
+Key points on the evolution of crises and incident response

-2. Alignment of on-the-ground action and strategic management at headquarters The nature and speed of disruptive events requires that this on-the-ground support remain closely linked to and in alignment with the headquarters team managing the incident, which is focusing on core elements of strategic crisis management and a strong recovery.
-For these teams, Control Risks has long used a proprietary First Response Protocol.
-This protocol is often placed within the crisis management plans of our clients and used throughout a response to help teams follow an orderly process that focuses and refocuses them on assumptions, facts, stakeholders, communication and objectives.
-As the complexity of crises increases, organizations will increasingly need to embrace intelligence-led scenario planning.
-This approach focuses on evaluating factors such as the organization’s operating model, culture, geographic footprint and industry across best, worst and most likely case scenarios.
-These are informed by intelligence feeds supplied by in-depth knowledge of local realities and/or expertise on the specific type of incident and the relevant background on it, to help companies determine what might happen next in an evolving disruptive event and inform their actions to limit its impact.
+2. Align on-the-ground action with priorities of crisis management team.
+The nature and speed of disruptive events require that the on-the-ground support remain closely aligned with the goal of ensuring business continuity and a strong recovery.
+Control Risks has traditionally used its proprietary First Response Protocol in crises.
+These procedures, which are embedded in our clients’ crisis management plans, enable teams to follow an orderly process that focuses on assumptions, facts, stakeholders, communication and objectives.
+As the complexity of a crisis increases, organisations would need to undertake intelligence-led scenario planning.
+This approach focuses on evaluating factors, such as the organisation’s operating model, culture, geographic footprint and industry, against best, worst and most likely case scenarios.
+These assessments, which are made by people who have in-depth knowledge of the local environment and expertise relating to the specific type of incident, are critical in helping an organisation determine what might happen next and the actions it should take to limit the impact of the event.

-3. Use of technology for real-time risk monitoring To power scenario planning during an incident or crisis and provide critical information on the internal and external context, we are increasingly seeing organizations using either their GSOC functions or external providers for real-time risk monitoring.
-They receive this advice and support via a variety of engagement models, ranging from access to online tools to retainer-based approaches, all of which are informed by both local and global intelligence and data.
-By working with providers whose job is to monitor the global risk environment and provide intelligence and analysis to businesses, companies can utilize that information to minimize the impact of crises and also to reduce their likelihood.
+3. Use technology to carry out real-time risk monitoring.
+To facilitate scenario planning in a crisis, organisations are increasingly asking their GSOC (global security operations centres) functions or external providers to conduct real-time risk monitoring.
+They receive advice and support through various engagement models, ranging from access to online tools to retainer-based approaches, all of which are informed by both local and global intelligence and data.
+By working with providers responsible for monitoring the global risk environment and providing intelligence to businesses, organisations can use the insights to minimise the impact and likelihood of crises.

-4. Consider insurance cover to manage costs Despite the increasing complexity of crises, crisis- and continuity-related budgets have been reduced in many sectors, and organizations taking a thoughtful and business-centric approach are naturally concerned about the cost of crisis response services, premium rates and expensive consulting contracts.
-They are seeking tools to provide cost certainty and ensure availability of multi-disciplinary expert capability.
-To meet this need, many are exploring specialized insurance policies, such as the Hiscox Security Incident Response (SIR) insurance policy, which ensures a 24/7 indemnified response to 38 different incident and crisis types.
-The policy taps into Control Risks’ 43 years of crisis management expertise and ensures our engagement without additional in-the-moment costs.
-Premiums for these policies not only cover response services when crises emerge, but also allow for portions of the premiums to be applied to a wide variety of preparation and mitigation services aimed at reducing both likelihood and impact.
-This approach reinforces an organization’s readiness to respond long before a disruptive event strikes.
-This often includes, but is not limited to, services such as crisis management governance, planning, exercising and training as well as threat information feeds, security awareness training and travel security membership.
+4. Consider insurance cover to manage costs.
+Despite the increasing complexity of crises, crisis- and continuity-related budgets have been reduced in many sectors.
+Organisations are naturally concerned about the cost of crisis response services, premium rates and expensive consulting contracts, and are looking for tools to provide cost certainty and to ensure easy access to experts.
+Many organisations are exploring specialised insurance policies, such as the Hiscox Security Incident Response (SIR) insurance policy, which ensures a 24/7 indemnified response to 38 different incident and crisis types.
+The policy harnesses our 43 years of crisis management expertise without additional in-the-moment costs.
+Premiums for these policies not only cover response services when crises emerge, but also allow for portions of the premiums to be applied to a wide variety of preparation and mitigation services that aim to reduce likelihood and impact.
+This approach reinforces an organisation’s readiness to respond long before a disruptive event occurs.
+This often includes services, such as crisis-management governance, planning, training as well as threat information feeds, security-awareness training and travel-security membership.

-Post-incident reviews have been around for quite some time, raising the question: What changes are required to meet the demands of today’s changing environment?
-The answer is ongoing risk monitoring.
-If one of the goals in recovery is the avoidance of similar crises in the future, there are fewer more effective tools than proactive risk monitoring.
-Once again, this should be informed by global and local intelligence, should be designed to identify emerging trends early on, and should lead us back to our first principle focused on increasing a company’s chances of avoiding a crisis.
+To stay nimble and responsive, we need to continually ask, what changes are required to meet the demands of today’s changing environment?
+The answer is continuous risk monitoring.
+If one of the goals of recovery is the avoidance of similar crises in the future, there are fewer more effective tools than proactive risk monitoring.
+Organisations need to ensure that they identify emerging trends early on and that risk assessments are based on reliable global and local intelligence.